trxdave/ireland-rugby-quiz/README.md

 - I use Google Fonts to find what is a suitable font for Ireland Rugby Quiz - [Google Fonts](https://fonts.google.com/)

-- [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans?query=noto) was used for the primary headers, quesiton and answers.
+- [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans?query=noto) was used for the primary headers, question and answers.

 - [Font Awesome](https://fontawesome.com/) icons were used throughout the site, such as the social media icons in the footer.